underpig1/octos/readme.md

 ### Image Background
 Set your background to any image/gif/video and add widgets like a media controller, clock, and calender.

-Octos has full mouse/keyboard support as well as local storage read/write access (with the Octos API) to preserve user preferences.

 <br>

 <img src="img/gallery/gradient.png" alt="Gradient" width="600px">

 ### Gradient
 A simple analog desktop clock with a calming color-changing gradient background.

-Making live wallpapers is simple with HTML, CSS, and JS.
-You can even embed a live website as your wallpaper.

 # Native API
 Making your own live wallpaper is super easy with Octos' native API.